Asymptotic Theory for Unit Root Moderate Deviations in Quantile Autoregressions and Predictive Regressions: Moderate Deviations from the Unit Boundary Framework

 The particular asymptotic result demonstrates the well-known conjecture that the OLS estimate of the nuisance parameter of persistence, $c$, is not consistent.
 In fact, $\hat{c}$ is asymptotically highly biased to the left, thus the estimated model looks more stationary that it actually is.

-In general, the assumption regarding the dependence structure for the disturbance term can affect the limit theory of estimators.
+Roughly speaking, the assumption regarding the dependence structure for the disturbance term can affect the limit theory of estimators.
 In particular, serial correlation in the errors induces an asymptotic bias for $\hat{\rho}_n$ and contributes to the bias of the Gaussian limiting distribution.
-For the asymptotic theory results of the paper we assume that $\mathcal{D}[0,1]$ is endowed with the Skorokhod topology such that any partial sum processes are measurable for the associated Borel $\sigma-$algebra under the absence of serial correlation.
-Furthermore, imposing assumptions regarding the properties of the disturbance term $\varepsilon_t$ can imply different asymptotic behaviour for estimators given certain modelling conditions.
+For the asymptotic theory we assume that $\mathcal{D}[0,1]$ is endowed with the Skorokhod topology such that any partial sum processes are measurable for the associated Borel $\sigma-$algebra under the absence of serial correlation.
+Imposing assumptions regarding the properties of the disturbance term $\varepsilon_t$ can imply different asymptotic behaviour for estimators given certain modelling conditions.
 According to \cite{werker2022semiparametric} the usual procedures established in the literature thus far are based on the assumption of Gaussian innovations and, while their validity has been established under weak assumptions, the asymptotic power of all these procedures cannot go beyond the Gaussian power envelope.
-Therefore, the asymptotic theory of this paper is established based on optimal test statistics due to the Gaussianity assumption of the innovation processes.
-Relaxing the Gaussianity assumption requires to apply semiparametric estimation methodologies that is beyond the scope of our study.
+Relaxing the Gaussianity assumption requires to apply semiparametric estimation methodologies is beyond the scope of our study.
 Thus, the \textit{i.i.d} innovation sequence assumption with finite variance, simplifies the representation of the necessary regularity conditions.
-Considering the limit theory based on the innovation sequence being a stationary time series under weak dependence, requires further regularity conditions especially when the aim is to derive bounds and corresponding convergence rates based on Berry-Esseen theorems (see, \cite{jirak2016berry} and \cite{lahiri2009berry}).
-Further studies of the proposed econometric environment with the use of moderate deviation principles are presented by \cite{penda2014moderate} and \cite{proia2020moderate}.